Sailing Charters in San Francisco on USA 76

 Jon recently returned to the Bay Area to join the ACsailingSF team after completing a Master of Business Administration degree from Georgetown University.
 Jon holds a U.S. Coast Guard 100 Ton Master's License with sailing endorsement.

-Jeanette Leckie has been sailing since age 11, and has recently received her U.S. Coast Guard 100 Ton Master’s License.
-Growing up in Chicago, she leaned to sail her parents’ 36′ cutter-rigged Baba, cruising and day-sailing on Lake Michigan.
-She quickly fell in love with the idea of using nature to travel in whichever direction desired.
+Jeanette Leckie has been sailing since age 11 and received her U.S. Coast Guard 100 Ton Master’s License at the age of 25.
+Growing up in Chicago, she leaned to sail on her parents’ 36′ cutter-rigged Tashiba, cruising and day-sailing on Lake Michigan.
 After graduating from the University of Colorado, she became another San Francisco transplant.
-In the spring of 2011, she was graced to have her Latitude 38 profile be found by ACsailingSF.
-She has taken the lead as Crew Chief aboard USA 76, which is “such an honor to sail.”
+In the spring of 2011, she was graced to have her Latitude 38 profile found by ACsailingSF.
+She has taken the lead as one of the captains aboard USA 76.
+"It is such an honor to sail such a powerful, high speed yacht on San Francisco Bay."

 Rob learned to sail when he was very young at the San Francisco Yacht Club.
 He started out sailing Optis then moved up to Fjs when he joined his high school racing team where he was on the Varsity team.
 All through high school he sailed on various boats from J22s all the way up to an 82′ Maxi ocean racer.
 He’s always loved sailing, especially racing.
 He’s now a sailing instructor at the San Francisco Yacht Club during the summer.
 He currently races as bow on the Farr 40 Astra.
 He joined the USA 76 team in late April, 2011 when the boat was first getting put together.
 He helped put the boat together and gained a lot of knowledge about the boat.
 He currently attends college at The California Maritime Academy where he studies International Business and Logistics and sails on USA 76 when he is not in school or racing.